• Skip to primary navigation

 However, if you are looking for an oat-free crumble try this Strawberry Gooseberry Crumble.

-If you don’t have any ground almonds you can grind your own from whole almonds.
-Place the whole almonds in the food processor with the brown sugar.
+You can use any kind of ground almonds here - blanched or raw (blanched ground almonds are also known as 'almond flour').
+It's easy to make ground almonds from whole almonds.
+Place the almonds in a food processor with the brown sugar.
 The sugar will prevent the almonds from becoming almond butter and instead will give them a nice even grind.

 What I have found is that with the inclusion of the oats and ground almonds you can be a little bit laissez-faire with which gluten-free flour you choose to use.
 I wouldn’t even decry you for choosing a plain gluten-free flour which you can pick up at any supermarket.
-Although do avoid single origin starchy flours, especially white rice flour as it just absorbs too much liquid.
+Although do avoid single origin starchy flours and rice flour as they just absorb too much liquid.

 Sorghum Flour